Current number of reviews posted7,735 Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 • A lodging where you can fully enjoy Nature of Nagano

 • How about this hot spring Ryokan (Japanese inn) in Matsumoto, Nagano Prefecture?
 Myojinkan in Tobira Onsen is a detached house nestled at the foot of Mt.
 Utsukushigahara, and has a wonderful open-air bath that exudes a hidden hot spring atmosphere.
-You can also take Lying-down bath (a bath where you lie down with your head on a wooden pillow) or a standing bath where you feel one with nature.
+You can also take Lying-down bath (a bath in which you lie down with your head on a wooden pillow) or a standing bath that makes you feel one with nature.
 You can also stroll around the area of Ryokan (Japanese inn) freely, and it is a soothing inn where you can forget the hustle and bustle of the city and refresh both body and mind.
 Of course, the meals are made with plenty of seasonal ingredients, so you can enjoy a luxurious feeling.

 ユーザー's answer (Posted on:2014/6/ 3)

-1Man/13 The people
+1Man/11 The people

 recommendation!